 Hopefully you’ll see from this little 10 second video that we made, how cool this project really was!

 Let’s not forget THE SCIENCE:

 So how do flipbooks, zoetropes, thaumatropes (a rotating card with a different picture on each side, the pictures appear to combine when card is spun), cartoons, and old time film movies actually work?
 Many people still believe in the “persistence of vision” theory, in which it is thought that an image remains in the eye for a certain time after the image source is actually gone (ie. the optic nerve is the cause).
 Apparently that theory is no longer in favor these days.
 A more popular theory at the moment involves something called Beta movement where the brain itself apparently combines rapidly flashing images thus forming a perception of movement (ie. the brain is the cause).
-It seems that no one really understands any of this completely, but here are a few informative links if you are interested:
+It seems that no one really understands any of this completely.

 You can visit a real zoetrope at the following museums:

 V&A Museum of Childhood, London, UK

 The Ghibli Museum, Tokyo, Japan